 The mobility and the integrated RiMER course provide the students with an almost complete overview of the research fields, relevant to marine environment and resources.

-Students improve also their skills in English and other languages (French, Spanish and Basque).
+Students improve also their skills in English and other languages (French, Portuguese, Spanish and Basque).

 MER students interact also with students enrolled in local Master courses at each institution, providing them with a supplementary perspective.